On Higher Graph Manifolds: Proofs

-Note that under the hypothesis of hyperbolic pure pieces, the metrics $g_j$ on $M$ constructed in the proof of Theorem \ref{thm:minent} have curvatures lying in the interval $[-1,0]$, since the boundary {infranilmanifolds} in this case are just flat manifolds, though not necessarily tori.
-(The non-pure pieces cannot have any non-flat {infranil-factors if there} is one pure hyperbolic piece.)
+\begin{proof}[Proof of Theorem \ref{thm:minvol}] Observe that under the hypothesis of hyperbolic pure pieces, the metrics $g_j$ on $M$ constructed in the proof of Theorem \ref{thm:minent} have curvatures lying in the interval $[-1,0]$, since the boundary {infranilmanifolds} in this case are just flat manifolds, though not necessarily tori.